springone-tour-2020-cicd/katacoda-scenarios/4-argocd/step3.md

 ## Configure the application in Argo CD for deployment to dev

 There are several ways to configure an application in Argo CD.
 You can use the UI, the CLI, or you can use `kubectl` to apply a YAML configuration of the Argo Application CRD.
 We will review all three.

 In the UI, click on `+ NEW APP`.
 Configure the app as shown below.
 Leave any fields not mentioned below at their default value.
 Notice that the configuration points only to the ops YAML files.
-ArgoCD will apply these files to Kubernetes.
+Argo CD will apply these files to Kubernetes.
 These files contain everything Kubernetes needs to deploy the application.

 When you are done configuring the new app, scroll up to the top of the form.
 You can click `EDIT AS YAML` to see the Application resource in YAML format.
 When you are ready, click `CREATE`.

 ```